 Below are some of immigration categories that allow you to work in the UK, but you must understand the different restrictions on hours or job categories that might apply:

-- Tier 2 Points-Based System: Tier 2 is for skilled workers with a job offer in the UK.
+The Skilled Worker category is for skilled workers with a job offer in the UK.
 Your employer must be a registered sponsor, and issue you with a Certificate of Sponsorship so you can make your application for a visa or leave to remain.
 Your job must be at the correct skill level (new applicants in this category can only take graduate-level jobs) and minimum pay levels are set by the Home Office.
 Your employer will have to monitor your attendance at work, and they have a duty to inform the Home Office if you are absent without permission or if you leave your job.

-- Tier 5 Points-Based System: Tier 5 covers a number of temporary work categories including internships, temporary religious workers, and “youth mobility” for working holidaymakers.
+Temporary Worker covers a number of temporary work categories including internships, temporary religious workers, and “youth mobility” for working holidaymakers.
 You will need a sponsor, and to be prepared for the fact that you are not usually allowed to transfer into any more permanent category from within the UK.

 Adult students on full-time educational courses at degree level or above can usually work for up to 20 hours a week during term time and full time during the vacations.
 At lower levels, 10 hours of work per week may be permissible.

 If you are from a Commonwealth country and you have a grandparent who was born in the UK (or Ireland before 1922), then you could be eligible for a UK Ancestry visa.
 Ancestry visas are granted for 5 year period, and allow unlimited work in the UK.
 You could be eligible for indefinite leave to remain at the end of that period if you have lived in the UK for long enough.
 Ancestry visa conditions are very generous compared to many other categories, so it is well worth investigating your eligibility.

 It is worth considering whether you or your children might have British citizenship, or be eligible to register as British because of your place of birth or ancestry.